This integration is certified by Stitch. For support, contact Stitch support.

 The Sync Historical Data setting will define the starting date for your Google Analytics integration.
 This means that data equal to or newer than this date will be replicated to your data warehouse.

-Change this setting if you want to sync data beyond Google Analytics’s default setting of 30 days.
-For a detailed look at historical syncs, check out the Syncing Historical SaaS Data guide.
+Change this setting if you want to replicate data beyond Google Analytics’s default setting of 30 days.
+For a detailed look at historical replication jobs, check out the Syncing Historical SaaS Data guide.

 Create a replication schedule

 In the Replication Frequency section, you’ll create the integration’s replication schedule.
 An integration’s replication schedule determines how often Stitch runs a replication job, and the time that job begins.

 Stitch offers two methods of creating a replication schedule:

 - Replication Frequency: This method requires selecting the interval you want replication to run for the integration.
 Start times of replication jobs are based on the start time and duration of the previous job.
 Refer to the Replication Frequency documentation for more information and examples.

 Anchor scheduling: Based on the Replication Frequency, or interval, you select, this method “anchors” the start times of this integration’s replication jobs to a time you select to create a predictable schedule.
 Anchor scheduling is a combination of the Anchor Time and Replication Frequency settings, which must both be defined to use this method.
 Additionally, note that:

 - A Replication Frequency of at least one hour is required to use anchor scheduling.